airpair/git-powered-collaborative-blogging/post.md

 Git solves all of these challenges so nicely.
 Soliciting the community to fork helps us know when we need to update things.
 Forking & merging reduces friction to receive and incorporate fixes.
 At some point in the future, we hope to look at tagging as a way to know and browse different versions of a post relevant to the framework versions you are using.

-If you are a company maintaining your own API docs and how to guides.
-I'd invite you to reach out and experiment with us.
+If you are a company maintaining your own API docs and how to guides, I'd invite you to reach out and experiment with us.
 AirPair could be an incredible place to improve your content quality, reduce production and maintenance cost and win new community members.
 We'd love not only how to guides, but also cover feature releases and in-the-wild success stories from which others can learn.

 ** 2.2.3 Motivating more authors and content **

-Our goal, for each author on AirPair is to maximise:
+Our goal, for each author on AirPair is to maximize:

 - a.
-Reconition
+Recognition
 - b.
 Interaction
 - c.
 Self-improvement
 - d. (monetary) Prosperity